When is the ball a local pessimum for covering?: Primitive simplices and semieutaxy

+Since by symmetry $\sum_{S\in X(A_n^*)}\tfrac{1}{(n-1)!}Q_S$ must be circulant with all off-diagonal elements equal, and since its trace is $n$, it must be the identity map.
+Therefore, $\mathbf{u}_0 = (1/(n-1)!)_{S\in X(A_n^*)}$ is a solution to to \eqref{semieut}, and so $X(A_n^*)$ is semieutactic for all $n\ge2$.
+Note that the linear system \eqref{semieut} has more equalities than variables for $n\le3$ and more variables than equalities for $n\ge4$.
+Therefore, for $n\ge4$ the solution space must contain a line $\mathbf{u}_0 + t \mathbf{u}_1$, and this line must contain a non-negative solution where at least one coefficient $\upsilon_{S}$ vanishes.
+Therefore, $X\setminus\{S,-S\}$ is semieutactic and $X$ is not redundantly semieutactic.
+On the other hand, it is easy to check that for $n=2$ and $n=3$, the solution to \eqref{semieut} is unique.

-We can now prove three results relating these eutaxy properties with the existence or non-existence of certain covering lattices for certain bodies.
-The first is a sufficient condition (and necessary under the assumption of genericity), originally proved by Barnes and Dickson, for a lattice to be extreme for $B^n$.
+We can now prove three results relating these eutaxy properties with the existence or nonexistence of certain covering lattices for certain bodies.
+The first is a sufficient condition (and necessary under the assumption of simplicity), originally proved by Barnes and Dickson, for a lattice to be extreme for $B^n$.